hexagontk/hexagon/port_http_server/README.md

 [create sample certificates] for development purposes.

 HTTP clients can also be configured to use a certificate.
 This is required to implement a double ended authorization ([mutual TLS]).
-This is also done by passing a [SslSettings] object the the HTTP client.
+This is also done by passing a [SslSettings] object the HTTP client.

 If you want to implement mutual trust, you must enforce client certificate in the server configuration (check [SslSettings.clientAuth]).
 If this is done, you can access the certificate the